zwubbena/sas-cartesian-product/readme.md

 run;
 ```

-The second step is to create another data tables listing all possible DL values for 2020.
-Notice that unlike the 2019 DL values that ranged from DL 0 to DL 4, the 2020 DL values ranged from DL 1 to DL 4 (see code below):
+The second step is to create another data tables of all 2020 DL values.
+Unlike the 2019 DL values that ranged from DL 0 to DL 4, the 2020 DL values ranged from DL 1 to DL 4 (see code below):

 ```
 data b_table;